OneKeyHQ/documents/docs/Extension/02-API Reference/rpc-api.md

 #### Description

-Requests that MetaMask decrypts the given encrypted message.
+Requests that OneKey decrypts the given encrypted message.
 The message must have been encrypted using the public encryption key of the given Ethereum address.
 Returns a Promise that resolves to the decrypted message, or rejects if the decryption attempt fails.